 Nowhere is Artificial Intelligence (AI) more promising than in the healthcare arena.
-The potential of using AI to help find cures to diseases or more effectively bring treatment into underserved, hard-to-reach areas is huge.
+The potential of using AIin healthcare to help find cures to diseases or more effectively bring treatment into under-served, hard-to-reach areas is huge.
 Although some developments may be many years away, AI is currently being used in many areas of healthcare, from prevention and diagnosis, to treatment and monitoring, and more.

 Capturing the right data

 There’s no doubt that more data is being collected today and that trend is expected to continue.
 Some sources estimate that healthcare is currently responsible for 30 percent or more of all data and an IDC study predicts that this will increase by 36 percent compounded annually by 2025.
 This will outpace the growth rate of the manufacturing, financial services and media and entertainment industries.
 Part of this growth will come from data culled from “smart” diagnostic equipment and devices, including wearables, that can be uploaded for analysis.

 While there’s a lot of healthcare data and more to come, it’s important that we’re collecting the right type of data.
 There are several key principles data scientists follow to develop effective AI algorithms, and one of the most important ones is that the more data, the better.
 When a data scientist develops algorithms to try to test a hypothesis or solve a business problem, he/she uses data as the fuel for the AI engine.
 The more data that is available, the more accurate a picture the program can develop of what’s going on.